Raptors' Jamison Battle: Starting sans Barrett

-Battle is in the starting lineup for Friday's game against the Hornets, Blake Murphy of Sportsnet.ca reports.
+Battle is in the starting lineup for Tuesday's game against Chicago, Blake Murphy of Sportsnet.ca reports.

-RJ Barrett is getting the night off Friday, allowing Battle to join the first unit.
-Battle has averaged 10.4 points, 4.4 rebounds, 0.6 assists and 2.8 three-pointers in 30.7 minutes across five games as a starter this season, so he hasn't seen a huge jump in fantasy appeal with the starting five.
+With RJ Barrett getting the night off Tuesday, Battle will join the first unit.
+Battle is logging 31.0 minutes per game as a starter this year, but he's produced averages of just 9.0 points, 4.3 rebounds, 0.8 assists and 0.5 steals over six games during this period.

 More News